-Saxenda (liraglutide) is a brand-name prescription medication.
-The Food and Drug Administration (FDA) has approved it to help with weight loss and weight management in certain people.
-Specifically, Saxenda is used in combination with a reduced-calorie diet and exercise to help manage weight in:
+Saxenda is approved by the Food and Drug Administration (FDA) to help with weight loss and weight management.
+It’s prescribed in combination with a reduced-calorie diet and exercise to help manage weight in:

-Saxenda comes as a solution inside injection pens, and you inject it subcutaneously.
-It belongs to a group of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
-Saxenda is only available as a brand-name drug.
-It isn’t available as a generic medication.
+Saxenda belongs to a group of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
+Saxenda is not available in a generic version.

-For information about the dosage of Saxenda, including its strengths and how to use the drug, keep reading.
+Keep reading for specific information about the dosage of Saxenda, including its strength and how to use the medication.
 For a comprehensive look at Saxenda, see this article.

-This article describes typical dosages for Saxenda provided by the drug’s manufacturer.
-When taking Saxenda, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Saxenda provided by the drug’s manufacturer.
+When using Saxenda, always follow the dosage prescribed by your doctor.

 The typical recommended dosages of Saxenda are described below.
 However, you should take Saxenda as your doctor prescribes.
 They will recommend the dosage that’s right for you.